dawon-Z/Random-Forest-Classifier-for-Methylation-Markers/README.md

 - output: `.txt` files with accuracy, AUC, sensitivity, and specificity for each marker

 ## How to Run
-In Code Ocean, set `main.R` as the entry point.
+- set `main.R` as the entry point.

 ## Output
 - Performance metrics written for each marker